Flashbac09/MDSim/README.md

 # MDSim

-If you have trouble dealing with the programme, contact me in person and I'll teach you :P
+If you have trouble dealing with the program, contact me in person and I'll guide you :P